 Mankind has known about the multifaceted effects of cannabis and industrial hemp for thousands of years.
 Numerous archaeological findings and ancient texts have also been found that indicate that cannabis and hemp have been used well before Christ.

 The oldest evidence comes from China, where, among other things, the remnants of hemp fabric and pottery decorated with hemp rope have been found.
 Radiometric dating determined that these cultural relics were up to 6,000 years old and belong to the Yangshao culture.
 Ancient Chinese medicine also refers to cannabis while other texts describe the plant as “liberator of sin” and “giver of pleasure.”

 Ancient Hindu texts written around 1400 BC probably also include references to cannabis as the plant that “reveals the gods”.
 According to Richard Rudgeley in his book, The Lost Civilizations of The Stone Age, these texts include the words ganjika (which closely resembles the word ganja) and bhanga (resembling bhang).
 Both are still widely used synonyms for cannabis in much of Asia and East Africa.

-The Hash Marihuana & Hemp Museum in Amsterdam and Barcelona also show the wide use of cannabis and hemp through the ages.
+The Hash Marihuana & Hemp Museum in Amsterdam and Barcelona also shows the wide use of cannabis and hemp through the ages.
 The exhibits in these museums demonstrate that medicinal, recreational, spiritual and industrial use coexisted for a long time without any problems.